Dick Shawn: Career

-Born in Buffalo, New York and raised in nearby Lackawanna, Shawn performed his stand-up comedy act for over 35 years in nightclubs around the world.
+Born in Buffalo, New York to a Jewish family, and raised in nearby Lackawanna, Shawn performed his stand-up comedy act for over 35 years in nightclubs around the world.
 His award-winning one-man stage show, The Second Greatest Entertainer in the Whole Wide World, was sometimes performed with a unique opening.
 When the audience entered the theater, they saw a bare stage with a pile of bricks in stage center.
 When the play began, Shawn emerged from the pile of bricks.
 The startling effect of this required complete concentration and breath control because the slightest movement of the bricks could ruin the surprise appearance.

 In addition to roles in more than 30 movies and seven Broadway productions, Shawn made television appearances, toured often, and periodically performed a one-man show that mixed songs, sketches, and pantomime.
 He was a speaker at the Friars Club Roasts in Los Angeles and New York.
 At one of the X-rated roasts (a 1986 Playboy roast of Tommy Chong) that had overdosed on tasteless routines by previous speakers, Shawn walked up to the microphone, took a long pause, and "vomited" pea soup onto himself and other speakers at the dais.

 In the Mel Brooks 1967 movie The Producers, Shawn won accolades for his portrayal of Lorenzo St. DuBois, whose "friends call" him LSD, an actor auditioning for and winning the part of Hitler in a theatrical production that was intentionally meant to fail.

-Shawn's television appearances included The Ed Sullivan Show, TV movies, sitcoms (including Three's Company on which he played Jack Tripper's father), dramas including St. Elsewhere and Magnum, P.I., and a music video for "Dance" by the hair metal band Ratt (1986).
+Shawn's television appearances included The Ed Sullivan Show, TV movies, sitcoms (including Three's Company on which he played Jack Tripper's father), dramas including The Fall Guy and Magnum, P.I., and a music video for "Dance" by the hair metal band Ratt (1986).
 In the UK he appeared in Sunday Night at the London Palladium in 1958.

 Amongst his roles in anthology TV series, he starred in an Amazing Stories episode "Miss Stardust", directed by Tobe Hooper, about a bizarre intergalactic beauty pageant, and played the Emperor in The Emperor's New Clothes for Shelley Duvall's Faerie Tale Theatre.
 He filled in for vacationing Johnny Carson as guest host on The Tonight Show Starring Johnny Carson on January 1, 1971, which saw the airing of the last cigarette commercial on American television (for Virginia Slims), one minute before the cigarette ads were banned.

 Personal life

-Shawn married Rita Bachner in 1946, and they had four children: Amy, Wendy (married to John Travolta's older brother Joey Travolta), Adam, and Jennifer.
-He had one grandchild, Rachel Travolta.
+Shawn married Rita Bachner in 1946, and they had four children: Amy, Wendy, Adam, and Jennifer.
+His only grandchild, Rachel Travolta, is the daughter of Wendy and her husband, Joey Travolta.
 He was a longtime resident of Englewood, New Jersey.